Rafal-Kowalczyk/Web_news-app/README.md

-A project based on the idea of J. Smilg
+A project based on the idea of J. Smilga

 # Getting Started with Create React App